ryxavyer/sellsage/README.md

 As is, adding support for additional *unique* (see [Scaling SellSage -> Database](#database-1)) tickers is trivial.
 Simply add to the `SUPPORTED_TICKERS` constant and re-run the `seed.ts` database script.
 If your database is already set up, you might have to run `wipe.ts` first to avoid conflicts or better yet create a script that only wipes the `crypto` table.

-### Resyncing Slash Commands (Optional)
+### Syncing Slash Commands

-If you make changes in `src/commands/register.ts` which defines the slash commands you see on discord, you can use `npm run register-discord-commands` to push the updates.
+Discord slash commands are defined in the `src/commands/register.ts` script.
+You can use `npm run register-discord-commands` to push / sync the commands.

 ### Running SellSage